a-humanthing/movie-next/README.md

 - **API Design**: RESTful API with proper error handling
 - **Database Design**: Scalable data models
 - **Caching Strategy**: Multi-level caching approach

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Run tests and linting
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License.

----

-**Built with ❤️ using Next.js, React Query, and TypeScript**